 Not all budget and financing payment options are based on financial need.
-Some programs not tied to need include the Federal Direct unsubsidized Loan, the Federal Direct Graduate PLUS Loan, private (alternative) educational loans, and home equity loans.
+Some programs not tied to need include the Federal Direct Unsubsidized Loan, the Federal Direct Graduate PLUS Loan and private (alternative) educational loans.

-A no-interest Penn Payment Plan and a Tuition Prepayment Plan may also assist you in paying for your education.
+A no-interest Penn Payment Plan and a Tuition Prepayment Plan may also assist you in financing your education.
 See pages 8-10 for details.